ajjiitt/shootEnemy/README.md

-Its an simple game to shoot enemy\n
+Its an simple game to shoot enemy.

 Game is created using Python and pygame library